10,099,786 is another interesting Amazon patent that again shows us how Amazon is prepping for drone deliveries. Products delivered by online retailers use protective material such as Styrofoam or inflated packing pillows to prevent damage. However, use of such material would be commercially nonviab

 When BVLOS operations finally become a possibility, short flight times shall be a huge drawback.
 In order to overcome this challenge, Amazon has come up with another ingenious solution.
 Patent 10,099,561 proposes the airborne charging of UAV’s.
 That’s right.
 Amazon proposes the charging of a UAV from an overhead powerline.
 The UAV can then continue its flight or even recharge another UAV.
 Check out the pictorial representation:

 Patent D 832,154 was filed by Yuneec in 2016, and approval was received in 2018.
-This is a patent for a rather unique drone design which combines the elements of a fixed wing airplane with that of a multirotor.
+This is a patent for a rather unique futuristic drone design which combines the elements of a fixed wing airplane with that of a multirotor.
 Will this design result in greater flight time, and higher speeds?
 Well, only time will tell.
 But it is an interesting design for sure.
 Check out the images:

 Okay.
 We could not resist adding this one.
 IBM thinks that it is a good idea to deliver piping hot coffee via drones.
 And that’s not it.
 Sensors aboard the drone will be able to identify your cognitive state by accessing your sleep data - and determining whether you are in need of a stimulant or not.
-The drone shall have the capability to “read” your gestures as well.
+This futuristic drone shall have the capability to “read” your gestures as well.
 You can read the full details of this patent HERE.

 Become a Drone U Member.
 Try us out for 14 days and access our 34 courses, including Part 107 training, plus our amazing community for $1.